gitshaship/powerLedger/README.md

 How to run

-dependencies - Java 11 or higher, mvn 3.x
+dependencies - Java 11, mvn 3.x

 steps:-
 1. clone the project